Georgia

 2026 Dates

-11-12 Days in late September and early October Details TBD
+11-12 Days in late September and early October

-11-12 Days in late September and early October Details TBD
+11-12 Days in late September and early October

-Tentative 2026 dates: September 29 to October 9 or 10
+2026 dates: September 28 to October 9

 We’ll be starting in Tbilisi, Georgia’s charming capital city.
 My travel-agent partner Deb Olson can help you arrange your flights to Tbilisi (email or call 307-745-7191), or you can do that independently.
+We recommend that you book by early July.

 the idea